hiveopolis/brood-hostside/docs/source/dev_notes.rst

 Requirements
 ------------

-See requirements.txt.
+The python packages required are defined in `setup.py``:

+- pyserial (note: NOT `serial`; both are used as `import serial`, confusingly)
+- influxdb-client
+- numpy

 The current version has been tested using RPi platforms of armv7l and arm64 variants, running python versions 3.7.3, 3.9.2.
 For database interaction, it has been tested with `influxdb-client==1.36.0` and influx 2.x databases.

 The database of influx 2.x has been tested hosted on ubuntu 22.04 servers and on